rebelthor/bambu-lab-pen-plotter/README.md

       - *Why needed:* Bambu Lab firmware requires a non-zero retraction value to enable Z-hop.
 Since we're not extruding plastic, the actual retraction distance is irrelevant, but it must be > 0 to unlock the Z-hop feature.

       - *Effect:* A value of 0 would disable Z-hop entirely.
 The 0.01mm value is the minimum needed to activate the feature without causing the extruder motor to work.

-  * **Max volumetric speed:** 22 mm³/s
-      - *Why needed:* This setting limits how fast the firmware thinks material is being extruded.
-Since we're using flow ratio 0.01, this effectively caps movement speeds.

-      - *Effect:* This value works with the flow ratio to prevent firmware from limiting speeds.
-Higher values have minimal impact since flow is near-zero.

 #### **B. Set Z-Offset (Safety Gap)**